 The problem for many patients, however, is that their fear of the dentist prevents them from going at all.
 Many are often willing to endure the agony of a toothache just to avoid the trip.

 This, of course, can create many problems.
 Avoiding treatment that would keep their oral health in check can create even more issues and prevents them to lead a healthy life.

 The good news, however, is that there is a solution!
-We offer sedation dentistry here at Scarsdale Dentistry.
+We offer sedation dentistry here at Advanced Dentistry of Scarsdale.
 Sedation dentistry is a procedure designed to help ease patients' anxieties, fears, and worries while they receive treatment they need.

 Sedation dentistry is a type of dentistry where we use medication to help you feel more relaxed while you're with us.
 It's not the same as being under a general anesthetic - most patients remain conscious.
 It is, however, a great way to help worried patients feel more comfortable in the dentist’s chair and more willing to undergo treatment.
 When sedated, you feel better about the situation and, often no longer experience the same level of fear that you would have without the drug.

 There are several levels of sedation that we might choose, depending on the kind of procedure and your temperament.
 These include:

 As discussed, sedation is not a form of general anesthetic.
 It works using different mechanisms and does not make you completely unconscious.